imgurbot12/cli/README.md

 P.S.
 This library took HEAVY inspiration from golang's third party library: https://github.com/urfave/cli including this README.
 Go give them some love <3.

-cli is a simple, fast, and fun package for building command line apps in Go.
+cli is a simple, fast, and fun package for building command line apps in Python.
 The goal is to enable developers to write fast and distributable command line applications in an expressive way.